 Like most lung-function diseases, smoking is the most often leading cause of emphysema.
 Other causes are long-term exposure to irritants like marijuana smoke, air pollution, chemical fumes, and dust.

 In rare cases, emphysema is caused by an inherited deficiency in alpha-1 antitrypsin, a protein that protects the elastic structures in the lungs.

-Most insurance companies will want to know if you have serious lung problems before approving you for coverage.
+Most insurance companies will want to know your serious lung problems before approving coverage.